Joe Byrne: Bushranging

 We sleep beneath shady trees, no danger do we fear.

 — Lines from one of Byrne's Kelly gang ballads.

 The police locked up over 20 alleged supporters of the Kelly gang between 3 January 1879 and 22 April 1879 under the Felons Apprehension Act 1878.
 This cemented public support for the gang especially in northeast Victoria.
 Joe Byrne was able to use this support to advantage by penning a number of bush ballads about the exploits of Kelly and his gang.

 Joe Byrne frequently visited his mother at her house in Beechworth and was also seen carousing in bars in the town, despite having a price on his head.
 This was due to a combination of his skill and daring, the incompetence of the police and the support of local residents for the Kelly Gang.
 There was a Royal Commission into the Victorian Police in 1881 after the capture of the Kelly Gang because of the deficiencies exposed by the Gang.

 Kelly and Byrne started planning their next raid at Jerilderie.
-On 10 February 1879, dressed as police officers, the gang raided the Bank of NSW branch at Jerilderie taking another £2,000.
+On 10 February 1879, dressed as police officers, the gang raided the Bank of NSW branch at Jerilderie, taking another £2,000.
 Prior to the raid, Byrne composed the Jerilderie Letter which supported the creation of a Republic of North-eastern Victoria.
 The proceeds of both the Euroa and Jerilderie robberies were distributed amongst the gang's family, friends and supporters.
 The Kelly gang shouted the bar at Jerilderie which further enhanced their reputation.

 After the Jerilderie raid, the gang laid low for 16 months evading capture.
-This aided to their reputation and greatly embarrassed the government of Victoria and the police.
+This added to their reputation and greatly embarrassed the government of Victoria and the police.
 The Victorian Government eventually increased the reward for capture of a member of the Kelly Gang to £8,000 (equivalent to two million Australian dollars in 2005).